A PLACE TO CALL HOME

 We are a multigenerational church, physically and spiritually, where all believers mature and new believers are born.
 We see people of all ages deepening their knowledge, wisdom, and faith.

 Each Christian is encouraged to approach the Scripture in their own personal study and discover for themselves what the Bible teaches.
-While we stand firm on some doctrinal topics, we allow for diversity of thought on many issues.
-We believe that diversity—when accompanied by dialogue, love, and mutual respect—is far more healthy than intolerant uniformity.
+While we stand firm on some doctrinal topics, we allow for variety of thought on many issues.
+We believe that variety—when accompanied by dialogue, love, and mutual respect—is far more healthy than inwardly focused uniformity.

 As the early founders of our church proclaimed; “In essentials of our faith, unity; in nonessentials, liberty; in all things, love.”